-Previous version: December 2018 (v.
-2.26)
+Previous version: April 2020 (v.
+2.35)

-April 2020 (v2.35)
+May 2020 (v2.36)

-&lt;sup>1 Responsible: Tel.: +49 331 288 2436, email: sebastian.osorio@pik-potsdam.de
+1 Responsible: Tel.: +49 331 288 2436, email: sebastian.osorio@pik-potsdam.de

 This document presents a detailed documentation of LIMES-EU - the Long-term Investment Model for the Electricity Sector of Europe.
 LIMES-EU is a linear optimization model that simultaneously optimizes investment and dispatch decisions for generation, storage and transmission technologies.
-Its integrated approach together with an intertemporal optimization from 2010 to 2070 allows for analyzing comprehensive scenarios on the costeffective future development of the European power system and the European Union's Emission Trading System (EU ETS).
+Its integrated approach together with an intertemporal optimization from 2010 to 2070 allows for analyzing comprehensive scenarios on the cost-effective future development of the European power system and the European Union's Emission Trading System (EU ETS).
 Despite the model's long-term focus, LIMES-EU effectively accounts for the short-term variability of electricity demand and the renewable energy sources wind and solar.
 In order to provide transparency, this documentation gives a detailed overview of the model's underlying assumptions, its input data and a full list of the model equations.